MatheusDSantossi/my-website-portfolio/README.md

 # My Portfolio Website

-This is my personal portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
-The website showcases my projects, skills, and other relevant information.
+This was going to be my personal portfolio website built using Next.js, Tailwind CSS, and Framer Motion.
+The website showcases projects, skills, and other relevant information.
+After some research, I decided to create three different projects, this one and the next one will be based on two different tutorials, after that I'll create my own website.

 ## Table of Contents